 Another accidental source of plasticine is cheap, no-name “polymer clay” that is found in dollar stores or online marketplaces like ebay or Amazon.
 Many times the listing information or the labeling is not terribly accurate and you’re not exactly sure which you have.
 In general, this stuff doesn’t make very good polymer clay, so it’s usually best to stick with name brands.

-Learn about the right temperature, times, ovens, and baking setups to ensure the optimal results.
-No more scorched projects!
+Learn about the right temperature, times, ovens, and baking setups to ensure optimal results.
+No more broken or scorched projects!

 What Happens When You Bake Plasticine?